ZEDz318/Fuzzy_II/README.md

 **Run code**

+1. Add data.xlsx file to directory (containing all relevant data)
-Use thic command in terminal:
+2. Use this command in terminal:
 ```
 streamlit run data.xlsx
 ```